 The above scenario highlights a very real situation present in many companies today.
 In fact, from that scenario alone we were able to highlight several management failures such as employee engagements which are:

 For example, within Shannon’s previous organization speaking up and talking out of line was frowned upon and even discouraged.
-Rather than attempting to understand the challenges faced by employees, the management team chose to perpetuate a toxic culture of choosing to remain silent and disregard employee engagements.
+Rather than attempting to understand the challenges faced by employees, the management team chose to perpetuate a toxic culture of choosing to remain silent and disregard employee engagement.

 As the organization expands and grows, it begins to take on new talent and staff.
 When left unmonitored, this can result in the development of a toxic workplace culture which is detrimental for everyone.

-From employees more interested in politics and gossip then real work to petty managers abusing their power, failing to manage an organization’s work culture is a surefire way to disengage even the best employees.
+From employees more interested in politics and gossip than real work to petty managers abusing their power, failing to manage an organization’s work culture is a surefire way to disengage even the best employees.

 Employee engagements are imbued with a sense of direction and motivation which enables them to perform at the best of their abilities.
 Along with this, they are more likely to recommend the organization to their friends and family.
-Something which can go a long way in helping the organization build up its brand and image.
+Something that can go a long way in helping the organization build up its brand and image.

 Finally, engaged employees are also less likely to seek employment elsewhere.
-Why else would an employee search for better alternatives unless he/she is happy with her current position within the organization.
+Why else would an employee search for better alternatives unless he/she is happy with her current position within the organization?